 When it comes to a Home Sale Contingency, there are certain factors that must be taken into consideration before signing an agreement.
 The most important aspect is making sure both parties understand the terms of the agreement and agree to them in writing.

-A title contingency is an important part of a home sale transaction, and one that can have significant implications for both buyers and sellers alike.
+A title contingency is an important part of a home sale transaction and one that can have significant implications for both buyers and sellers alike.
 Essentially, it’s a clause in the purchase agreement that gives the buyer the right to terminate the contract if certain criteria are not met.
-Generally, this criteria is related to title issues, like a lien being placed on the property or another obstacle that may prevent the buyer from obtaining clear title upon closing.
-It’s important for home sellers to understand what a title contingency entails and how it can affect their sale.
+Generally, this criterion is related to title issues, like a lien being placed on the property or another obstacle that may prevent the buyer from obtaining a clear title upon closing.
+It’s important for home sellers to understand what a title contingency entails and how it can affect their sales.

 When it comes to understanding what a title contingency entails, there are several key points that both buyers and sellers should be aware of.
 First, it is important to note that buyers will typically require a title search as part of the purchase agreement.
 This ensures that any liens or other issues with the title are uncovered before closing.
 If a lien is found, then the buyer has the right to back out of the contract based on the title contingency clause.
 Additionally, depending on state laws, buyers may also be able to back out of the contract due to other issues related to title, such as a boundary dispute or problems with an easement.